-I am based in Heysham where I offer counselling to people willing to travel from any of the surrounding areas.
-I will speak to you to arrange home visits if you are unable to travel.
+I am offering telephone and video chat counselling during these globally challenging times.
+I am based in Heysham where I usually offer counselling to people willing to travel from any of the surrounding areas.
+At present you can access online counselling with me, wherever you may live..

-Sessions are usually for one hour weekly, but this is flexible to meet your needs.
+Sessions will usually begin with one hour per week, but this is flexible to meet your needs.

 Please contact me and If you leave a message I will get back to you to arrange an initial meeting.